What is Crafter CMS¶

 Does Crafter CMS require Git?
 My company uses XYZ source code control system…¶

 No. Crafter CMS does not require your development team to use Git.
 Crafter CMS employs a Git-based repository and publishing system, which comes embedded in every Crafter CMS.
 Using Crafter’s Git-based repository for your content application’s source code is optional.
 You may continue to use the Source Code Management System of your choice for development.

 Do I need to run MongoDB in order to run Crafter CMS?¶

 No. MongoDB is not mandatory for Crafter CMS to operate.
 MongoDB backs optional functionality in the platform.

-Crafter CMS is composed of independent microservices that you can activate/de-activate as needed.
-Two Crafter CMS microservices rely on MongoDB:
+Crafter CMS is composed of independent services that you can activate/de-activate as needed.
+Two Crafter CMS services rely on MongoDB:

 Crafter Profile which provides identity management, a distributed user attribute store and advanced targeting capabilities.
 Crafter Social which provides support for User Generated Content (UGC).
 These components add powerful capabilities to support your digital experiences but are not mandatory for Crafter CMS to deliver dynamic/personalized digital experiences.

 Do I need to connect Crafter CMS to a database?¶